FlatIO/embed-client/README.md

 ### `on(event: string, callback: function): void`

 Add an event listener for the specified event.
-When receiving the event, the client will call the specified function with zero or one parameters depending of the [event received](#events-api).
+When receiving the event, the client will call the specified function with zero or one parameter depending on the [event received](#events-api).

 ```js
 embed.on('playbackPosition', function (position) {